eth0izzle/shhgit/README.md

 ### Config

-The `config.yaml` file has 6 elements.
+The `config.yaml` file has 7 elements.
 A [default is provided](https://github.com/eth0izzle/shhgit/blob/master/config.yaml).

 ```
 github_access_tokens: # provide at least one token
   - 'token one'
   - 'token two'
-slack_webhook: '' # url to your slack webhook.
-Found secrets will be sent here
+webhook: '' # URL to a POST webhook.
+webhook_payload: '' # Payload to POST to the webhook URL
 blacklisted_extensions: [] # list of extensions to ignore
 blacklisted_paths: [] # list of paths to ignore
 blacklisted_entropy_extensions: [] # additional extensions to ignore for entropy checks